Course Policies and Expectations

 Table of contents

-1. Contacting the course staff
+- Contacting the course staff

-2. Course Objectives
+- Course Objectives

-3. Book and materials
+- Book and materials

-4. Assessments
+- Assessments

-5. Classroom Community
+- Classroom Community

-6. Diversity, Equity, and Inclusion
+- Diversity, Equity, and Inclusion

-7. Accessibility and Accommodations
+- Accessibility and Accommodations

-8. Class Recording
+- Class Recording

-9. Academic Integrity/Collaboration Policy
+- Academic Integrity/Collaboration Policy

 Contacting the course staff

 For extension and accommodation requests, contact Milda only (per University and department policy, TAs do not handle extension or accommodation requests).
 Milda is also happy to help with issues that you are not comfortable bringing to a TA.
+I will not think less of you for asking for help/grace when you need it, and the sooner you reach out, the more options I will have for helping you.

-To get a faster response to your course questions, please use EdSTEM to communicate with the staff as a whole.
+To get a faster response to general course questions, please use EdSTEM to communicate with the staff as a whole.
 For matters that warrant e-mail, use cs1600tas@lists.brown.edu.
 Unless asked to, please refrain from emailing individual TAs – you will get a much faster response if you contact all of us.

 Course Objectives

-• Recognize the purpose of embedded and real-time software
+Recognize the purpose of embedded and real-time software

-• Understand the resource constraints specific to embedded software systems
+Understand the resource constraints specific to embedded software systems

-• Engineer complex systems that may be connected to multiple sensors and actuators working together
+Engineer complex systems that may be connected to multiple sensors and actuators working together

-• Conceptualize how code is loaded and executed on an embedded microcontroller at the architecture level
+Conceptualize how code is loaded and executed on an embedded microcontroller at the architecture level

-• Apply principles of software engineering to developing embedded systems, including specific practices for safety-critical systems
+Apply principles of software engineering to developing embedded systems, including specific practices for safety-critical systems

-• Use models of embedded systems to verify properties of the systems
+Use models of embedded systems to verify properties of the systems

-• Recognize the societal impacts of designing and writing embedded software
+Recognize the societal impacts of designing and writing embedded software

-• Engineer an embedded system project developed in collaboration with others, by applying principles learned in the course
+Engineer an embedded system project developed in collaboration with others, by applying principles learned in the course

 Book and materials

-Supplemental reading and materials will be made available
+Supplemental reading and materials will be made available when appropriate.

 Assessments